PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

   - :attr:`dq.qtype <DNSQuestion.qtype>`
   - :attr:`dq.isTcp <DNSQuestion.isTcp>` since version 5.3.0 this attribute may be changed by the hook to force the use of UDP or TCP

-  Note that except for `dq.localaddr`, which identifies the client that triggered this outgoing query, all other attributes apply to the *outgoing* query that will be sent by the Recursor.
+  Note that except for :attr:`dq.localaddr <DNSQuestion.localaddr>`, which identifies the client that triggered this outgoing query, all other attributes apply to the *outgoing* query that will be sent by the :program:`Recursor`.

   Do not rely on other attributes having a value and do not call any method of the :class:`dq <DNSQuestion>` object apart from the record set manipulation methods.